 In this section of the class, we're going to go over how to easily recolor something white.
 One of the greatest things about digital scrapbooking kits is all of the beautiful colors designers use to make the papers and elements they put into their products.
 For me, I can't say no to a kit that has teal and Navy blue in it.
 That color combination is one of my favorites, but sometimes even with all of the gorgeous colors available to us, we don't need color, but we need something neutral or something white.
 Because of that, we're going to look at how to take a paper or element and turn them white.
 It's not as complicated as you might think.
-So let's jump on over to Photoshop and get started.
+So let's jump on over to Photoshop elements and get started.

 In the downloads for this lesson, I have included a paper and an element that we will practice recoloring to white.
-Download, unzip, and open the paper file now.
-Then in the menu bar, choose image, duplicate to create a copy.
+Download, unzip, and then open the paper file now.
+Then in the menu bar, choose file, duplicate to create a copy.
 Click okay and then close the original paper file.
-Now, the first thing we need to do is desaturate or remove all of the color from this paper.
-To do that press shift control U in windows or shift command you on a Mac.
+Then in the menu bar, choose window, images, consolidate all to tabs.
+So the first thing we need to do to make this white is to desaturation or remove all of the color from this paper.
+To do that, press shift control U in windows or shift command U on a Mac.

-Now press control J in windows or command J on a Mac to duplicate the layer and then in the layers panel change the blend mode of the duplicated layer to screen.
+Then press control J in windows or command J on a Mac to duplicate the paper layer.
+Then in the layers panel change the blend mode of the duplicated layer to screen.
 Now press control J in windows or command J on a Mac as many times as necessary to get it to look white.
 I ended up duplicating it three more times to get the paper to be very light.
 At this point, the paper looks good.
 It's very light without losing the detail of the chevrons.
-You can easily use this paper as it is right now, but I often find that the desaturated white often looks flat, so let's quickly add a very light tint of color.
+You can easily use the paper as it is right now, but I often find that the desaturation white often looks flat, so let's quickly add a very light tint of color.
 To do that, click on the foreground color chip to open the color picker and choose a very light cream color.
-I'm using hex number FFFEF8 and then click okay to close the color picker.
+I'm using hex number FFFEF8 and then click okay.
 Then in the layers panel, click on the create a new fill or adjustment layer icon and choose solid color.
-Click okay to close the color picker and then in the layers panel, click on the take very long at all.
-If you want to, you could save this paper as a flat JPEG with a unique name.
+Click okay to close the color picker.
+And then in the layers panel, change the blend mode of the solid color fill layer to color.
+And that's it.
+That didn't take very long at all.
+So if you want to, you can save this paper as a flat JPEG with a unique name.
 Just remember to save it with the original file name still there so that you know who to credit later.